 The original palace buildings burned down in 1854 and were not rebuilt.
 Instead, Omiya Palace was constructed on the Sento grounds in 1867 and now serves as the lodging place for the current prince and princess during their visits to Kyoto.

-Visiting Sento Imperial Palace requires booking a free tour through the Imperial Household Agency, which manages all the Imperial properties.
+Visiting Sento Imperial Palace requires joining a free tour by the Imperial Household Agency, which manages all the Imperial properties.
 The tour leads through the Sento garden which is comprised of the North Pond and South Pond areas.
 It is a beautiful example of a strolling garden.

 Tours of Sento Palace last about one hour and are conducted in Japanese only.
+Audio guides in several foreign languages are available.
 None of the palace buildings are entered, however, some of the structures, such as the Seikatei teahouse, are left open so that visitors can see inside and get an impression of imperial design and style.